isabella232/kendo-react-animation/docs/zoom/api.md

 ### componentWillZoomIn

-Called when a component is added to an existing Zoom component and the animation hasn't started yet.
+Called when a component is added to an existing Zoom component and the animation has not started yet.

 ### componentDidZoomIn

-Called when a component is added to an existing Zoom component and the animation is finished.
+Called when a component is added to an existing Zoom component and the animation is now finished.

 ## Class Name Decoration

 #### className `String`

-Specifies CSS class name(s), set to the animation component
+Specifies CSS class names, set to the animation component

 #### componentChildClassName `String`

-Specifies CSS class name(s), set to each of the animated children components
+Specifies CSS class names, set to each of the animated children components